blackmagic-debug/black-magic-org/hardware.md

 The board has a physical jumper to switch 3.3V power supply to the target.

 JTAG IO is buffered through a TXS0108 Texas Instruments bidirectional level shifter.
-UART signals are connected directy to the STM32.
+UART signals are connected directly to the STM32.

 ## FTDI target